 The ksort() function is an inbuilt function in PHP which is used to sort an array in ascending order according to its key values.
-It sorts in a way that relation between indices and values is maintained.
+It sorts in a way that the relationship between the indices and values is maintained.

 bool ksort( $array, $sorting_type )